marvic2409/Proton/Working Docs/Notes.md

 # The thing in a nutshell

-Of prime importance is the tutorial.py file under examples.
+Of prime importance is the `tutorial.py` file under examples.
 Note to self, all the magic is in binding objects and the 'External' class defined near the bottom.
-The whole shifty-mind fuck series of function calls to/from python/js to each other start in JS calling the 'test_multiple_callbacks' method of the 'External' object passed to the browser instance (i guess? confusing buisness this is).
+The whole shifty-mind fuck series of function calls to/from python/js to each other start in JS calling the 'test_multiple_callbacks' method of the 'External' object passed to the browser instance (i guess? confusing business this is).
 External is actually a verry crappy, misleading, confusing name for a class/variable, he (cztomczak) did a good job of variables everywhere else, wonder what happened here.